Walter Moffatt: Political career

 Moffatt resettled in Motueka in 1886.
-In 1899 Moffatt was on the Motueka Road Board, when it decided to break away from Waimea County Council and set up the Motueka Borough Council.
+In 1899, Moffatt was on the Motueka Road Board, when it decided to break away from Waimea County Council and set up the Motueka Borough Council.

 That same year Moffatt stood against Roderick McKenzie, a Seddon supporter, for the Motueka parliamentary seat and then, having been unsuccessful, stood in 1900 for the new Motueka Borough Council.
-In 1902 Moffatt stood for Motueka Mayor but was unsuccessful.
+In 1902, Moffatt stood for Motueka Mayor but was unsuccessful.
 He stood unsuccessfully again in 1904.
 Moffatt did not stand for the Borough Council in 1905.

-In 1906 Moffatt was a successful candidate for the Motueka Harbour Board.
-In 1907 he stood again for Council and was tied in 6th place with Mr Grooby.
-To determine who would be Councillor, the returning officer drew lots, which resulted Moffatt being the successful candidate.
+In 1906, Moffatt was a successful candidate for the Motueka Harbour Board.
+In 1907, he stood again for Council and was tied in 6th place with Arthur Grooby.
+To determine who would be elected councillor, the returning officer drew lots, which resulted in Moffatt's being the successful candidate.

 Moffatt retired from business and moved from Motueka to Nelson in October 1907.
-In 1908 he stood for the Nelson constituency against John Graham and Harry Atmore.
+In 1908, he stood for the Nelson constituency against John Graham and Harry Atmore.
 He gained only 317 votes to their 2909 and 2713 votes.

 Moffatt stood for the Nelson Harbour Board in 1911 and 1913 but was unsuccessful.
-He also stood again for the Nelson electorate, this time receiving a greatly increased number of votes, but still losing to Harry Atmore in the second ballot.
+Moffatt also stood again for the Nelson electorate, this time receiving a greatly increased number of votes, but still losing to Harry Atmore in the second ballot.
 The papers of the time noted that Moffat's campaign had been a fair one centred solely on political issues.
 It also noted that this had enhanced his standing in the community.

-In 1915 he stood for and became a Nelson City Councillor.
+In 1915, Moffatt stood for and became a Nelson City Councillor.